airbytehq/airbyte/airbyte-integrations/bases/connector-acceptance-test/tools/acceptance_test_config_migration/README.md

 options:
   -h, --help            show this help message and exit --connectors [CONNECTORS ...]
-                        A list of connectors (separated by spaces) to run a script on.
+                        A list of connectors (separated by spaces) to run a script on .
   --allow_alpha, --no-allow_alpha
                         Whether to apply the change to alpha connectors, if they are included in the list of connectors. (default: False)
   --max_concurrency MAX_CONCURRENCY